SachinSangaal/RuralConnect-AI-Powered-Telemedicine-Platform/README.md

-# AI-Assisted Telemedicine Kiosk for Rural India
+# AI-Assisted Telemedicine Kiosk for Rural India(Team of 3)

 ## Project Overview